Adult Immunizations

 Do I have to pay for vaccinations?

 The majority of recommended vaccines for adults are provided free of charge at Public Health Nursing offices across PEI.
-For more details consult the PEI Adult Immunization Schedule.
-Influenza vaccine is now free of charge for everyone living in PEI.
+For more details consult the PEI Adult Immunization Schedule The flu vaccine is free of charge for everyone living in PEI.

 How can I find out if my vaccinations are up to date?